How to Grow and Care for Crassula capitella 'Campfire' Indoors

 Temperature and Humidity

-Crassula Campfire requires an average warmth between 15-260C during the growing season and a minimum of 100C in the cold season.
+Crassula Campfire requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
 Keep it away from cold drafts like windy windows and doors as they can cause brown leaf spots.

-Make sure that there is good air circulation for Red Flames Plant to prevent fungal disease infestations which are prevalent in damp still air.
+Make sure that there is good air circulation for your Red Flames Plant to prevent fungal disease infestations which are prevalent in damp still air.

 Potting Soil

 The best soil for Crassula Campfire should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out fast enough.
+Cactus and succulents mixes are ideal for this plant.

 Fertilizer

 Feed Crassula Campfire monthly during the growing season with a balanced, liquid fertilizer for lush growth.
 Take care not to overfeed as the plant is a slow grower.
+Do not feed in the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn and death of the plant.

 Repotting